Click here to learn more.

 Speaking for Spot: Be the Advocate Your Dog Needs to Live a Happy, Healthy, Longer Life

 .
 Dr. Kay is a specialist in small animal internal medicine at Upstate Veterinary Specialists with offices in Asheville, N.C., and Greenville, S.C.
-Her next book,
+She is also the author of

-Your Dog's Best Health: a Dozen Reasonable Things to Expect From Your Vet, comes out in December 2011.
+Your Dog's Best Health: a Dozen Reasonable Things to Expect From Your Vet.

 Like this article?
 Have a point of view to share?
 Let us know!